 - Blanket – If your heat goes out, it’s going to be a cold one!
 I keep three blankets in my living room and more blankets put away in the bedrooms.
 And you cannot go wrong with curling up on a blanket on a cold snowy day!
 I don’t know about you, but mine?
 The thicker and softer, the better!

 - Books and Board Games – If the power goes out, there goes most forms of entertainment we use today.
 Keep books and board games on hand for more old fashioned fun!

 - Important Documents – This includes your Birth Certificate, Social Security Cards, Deed to your home, Warranty information.
 You never know what can happen and it’s always better to be safe now than sorry later.

 - Cooler filled with ice – If your power goes out, you want to try and save as much food as you can.
-Although, if you’re in the middle of a huge snow storm, you could probably just throw everything into the snow and it will have the same effect.
+Although, if you’re in the middle of a huge winter storm, you could probably just throw everything into the snow and it will have the same effect.

 - Don’t forget your furry little family members – Make sure you have plenty of pet food for them.

 What would you add to this list?
 Have you been stuck in the house due to a winter storm for a long period of time?